 As a science major, your goals should align with your values in life.
 Your practice is responsible for innovation, discovery, and the advancement of mankind.
 Career counseling can help you establish clear and achievable goals that correspond to your interests and values.

-Career Counseling Can Help You Identify Your Career Choices
+Career Counseling In Identify Career Choices

 Identifying your career opportunities as a student pursuing a science degree is also a vital process.
 Career counseling will help you learn more about your options.
 Your counselor can discuss strategies to help you find companies based on your interests.
-They can also help you in expanding your options depending on your goals.
+Counselors can also help you in expanding your options depending on your goals.

-Career path for science majors include:
+Career paths for science majors include:

 - Clinical research

 - Biology and biotechnology

 - Environmental science